-- ✓ Work closely with the DSL to ensure that any safeguarding concerns regarding Children in Care and previous Children in Care are quickly and effectively responded to - ✓ Work with virtual school heads to promote the educational achievement of, Children in Care and previous Children in Care, including discussing how pupil premium plus funding can be best used to support CiC and meet the needs identified in their personal education plans.
+- Work closely with the DSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to - Work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children

-16. Pupils/students with a social worker
+28. Children with a social worker

-Pupils may need a social worker due to safeguarding or welfare needs.
+Children may need a social worker due to safeguarding or welfare needs.
 We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health.